mermaidjs/mermaid-gitbook/content/gantt.md

 ## Configuration

-Is it possible to adjust the margins for rendering the sequence diagram.
+Is it possible to adjust the margins for rendering the gantt diagram.

-This is done by defining the `sequenceConfig` part of the configuration object.
-Read more about it [here](#configuration35).
+This is done by defining the `ganttConfig` part of the configuration object.
-How to use the CLI is described in the [mermaidCLI](#mermaid-cli8) page.
+How to use the CLI is described in the [mermaidCLI](mermaidCLI.html) page.

 mermaid.ganttConfig can be set to a JSON string with config parameters or the corresponding object.